Drainage & Grading

 Before recommending a fix, we look at where water starts, where it collects, where it can safely go, and what finished work needs to be protected.

 Yes.
-It is often planned with Retaining Walls, Hardscaping, and Planting & Landscape Installation, especially when the yard needs to feel connected instead of built in separate pieces.
+It is often planned with Retaining Walls, Hardscaping, and Planting & Landscape Installation, especially when the yard should feel connected instead of pieced together later.

 Send the address, a few photos of the space, what you want to change, your timing, and a rough budget range.
 That gives the first conversation a real starting point.